-I am a self employed ceramic artist, living in Findhorn, Morayshire.
-I found my passion for clay ‘by default’ in 1995, when I came to attend an arts course in Findhorn, Scotland.
+I am a self-employed ceramic artist and wellbeing mentor living in Findhorn, Morayshire.
+I found my passion for clay coincidentally whilst attending a 3-months-long arts programme in Findhorn, Scotland in 1995.
 Originally trained as a photographer and social worker, the discovery of a passion for working with clay initiated a big life and career change and subsequently my move from Germany to the Findhorn Community in 1996 where I still live.
 Through living here, I gained a meaningful access to spirituality, learned to listen within (IN-TUITION means inner teacher), to work in groups and to lead them — all the while following my passion for clay and for singing Georgian polyphony.

 Creativity has changed my life.
 But what is 'creativity'?
 A gateway to the simplicity of THIS moment and its potential for inspiration from a source inside of us that takes us to a deeper, quieter place of wellbeing.
 It is not only enjoyable but can give a tangible sense of connection which I experienced as profoundly healing.
 These qualities (that I experienced in depth through clay and through singing) helped me through intense transformations, like deaths of loved ones and gave me a heartfelt language where words often fail.